Inference for reaction networks using the Linear Noise Approximation: Approximations for network evolution

 \subsection{The Linear Noise Approximation}

-The Linear Noise Approximation (LNA) approximates the dynamics of the network by another SDE which has tractable transition densities between observation times; inference therefore does not require any data augmentation.
-The LNA first appeared as a functional central limit law for density dependent processes; see \cite{Kurtz:1970} and \cite{Kurtz:1971} for the technical conditions.
+The Linear Noise Approximation (LNA) first appeared as a functional central limit law for density dependent processes; see \cite{Kurtz:1970} and \cite{Kurtz:1971} for the technical conditions.
+It approximates the dynamics of the network by an SDE which has tractable transition densities between observation times; inference therefore does not require any data augmentation \cite[]{vanKampen:1997}.

-Whilst \cite{Kurtz:1970} and \cite{Kurtz:1971} justify our use of the LNA it will be more helpful in the present context to considered the LNA as a general approximation to the solution to an SDE, and then derive the LNA as an approximation to the SDE model derived in the previous section.
+Whilst \cite{Kurtz:1970} and \cite{Kurtz:1971} justify our use of the LNA it will be more helpful in the present context to consider the LNA as a general approximation to the solution to an SDE, and then apply this to the SDE model derived in the previous section.
 The idea of the LNA is that we partition $\bmX\oft$ into a deterministic path, $\bmeta\oft$, and a stochastic perturbation from this path.
 Under the assumption that the perturbation is ``small'' relative to the deterministic path the distribution of an approximate solution at any given time point is found by solving a series of ODEs.
 In our applications the deterministic path is just the solution of the ODE model introduced in the previous section.
 Here we provide a short heuristic motivation of the approximation; for a more rigorous derivation and more detailed discussion the reader is referred to \cite{Fermetal:2008}.

 Consider the general SDE for vector $\bmX$ of length $n_s$

 with initial condition $\bmX\oftime{0}=\bmX_0$.
 Let $\bmeta\oft$ be the (deterministic) solution to